 Regardless of how you spend your time here, if you’re like us then after a day of adventuring you’ll want some good pub grub and a refreshing pint.

-Luckily for you, we know this town well so we’ve decided to put together a list of what we believe are the best pubs in Dartmouth!
+Luckily for you, we’ve decided to put together a list of what we believe are the best pubs in Dartmouth!

 As you’ll see there’s lots of incredible food available, refreshing pints, quirky pubs and even somewhere for ghost hunters to enjoy…….